Aman9das/zaneyos/README.md

 - Clone this repo.
 - Then go into repo folder (stay in this folder)
 - Change username, hostname, theme, and any other variables you may want under user information in flake.nix
+- Ensure you have selected the proper profile in the flake as well.
+I use amd-desktop.
-- Replace your hardware-configuration.nix with the one inside the workstation or laptop folders like so:
+- Generate your hardware.nix like so:

 ```
-nixos-generate-config --show-hardware-config > workstation/hardware-configuration.nix
+nixos-generate-config --show-hardware-config > hardware.nix
 ```

 - Run this command:

 ```
-sudo nixos-rebuild switch --flake .#workstation
+sudo nixos-rebuild switch --flake .
 ```

-Replace #workstation with #laptop to switch to my Intel Whitebook laptop's configuration. *My laptop's configuration is well behind my workstation as I do not use it as often.
-For what you see in videos look at using the workstation one.*
+Now when you want to rebuild the configuration you have access to an alias called flake-rebuild that will rebuild the flake based of the flakeDir variable you set in flake.nix!

 Hope you enjoy!